StanfordBDHG/MyHeartCounts-Firebase/README.md

 ```

 This can be especially useful if you're using an operating system like Windows, as scripts contain OS-specific commands that may not work the same way across different platforms.

+## Testing

+We aim for 70% test covarage in this project.
+Please be sure to rebuild the project after making changes by running `npm run prepare` or `npm run build` before executing `npm run test:ci`.
+To set the flag that you'll be testing with enabled emulators, run env `EMULATORS_ACTIVE=true TZ=UTC`.